Table of Contents

 1. Loom: Where Screenshots Fail, Video Prevails

-Problem Solved: Ever spent 20 minutes writing an email to explain a 30-second UI glitch?
+Problem Solved: Have you ever spent 20 minutes writing emails to explain a 30-second glitch in a user interface?

-Loom eliminates miscommunication by recording your screen, camera, and microphone in one click.
-When our remote design team struggled with Figma feedback loops, we replaced paragraphs with 90-second Loom videos – bug reports dropped by 70%.
+Loom helps eliminate miscommunication by recording your screen, camera and microphone with one click of a button.
+When our remote design team for example, was struggling with the feedback loops in Figma we substituted paragraphs with 90 second Loom videos.
+We had a 70% drop in bug reports.

 Key Workflows:

-• Client Pitches: Embed face + screen recordings in proposals for personalization.
+• Client Pitches: Embed face + recording of the screen in proposals for personalization.

-• Code Reviews: Annotate complex logic while walking through GitHub.
+• Code Reviews: Annotate complex code concurrently with presentation on GitHub.

-• Onboarding: Create searchable video libraries (tags > Slack threads).
+• Onboarding: Develop your own searchable video library (tags > Slack threads).

-Pro Insight: Combine its “Draw on Screen” tool with automated transcripts (supports 50+ languages) for ADA-compliant tutorials.
+Pro Insight: Two for one “Draw on Screen” tools with automated transcripts (50+ languages) for tutorials that are ADA compliant.

 Install Loom →